tribixbite/awesome/README.md

 *   [Uniswap/permit2](https://github.com/Uniswap/permit2) - 🔑🔑🔑 next generation token approvals mechanism
 *   [ProjectOpenSea/operator-filter-registry](https://github.com/ProjectOpenSea/operator-filter-registry) -

-## Shell

-*   [CryoByte33/steam-deck-utilities](https://github.com/CryoByte33/steam-deck-utilities) - Scripts to help make the Steam Deck the best it can be.
-*   [getumbrel/umbrel](https://github.com/getumbrel/umbrel) - A beautiful personal/home server OS for self-hosting with an app store.
-Install on a Raspberry Pi 4, any Ubuntu/Debian system, or a VPS.
-*   [TheFrenchGhosty/TheFrenchGhostys-Ultimate-YouTube-DL-Scripts-Collection](https://github.com/TheFrenchGhosty/TheFrenchGhostys-Ultimate-YouTube-DL-Scripts-Collection) - The ultimate collection of scripts for YouTube-DL.

 ## Kotlin

 *   [LorittaBot/Loritta](https://github.com/LorittaBot/Loritta) - 💁 A multipurpose, multilanguage, customizable, modular, and very cute bot for Discord! ~Making your server more awesome~